Zuehlke/machines-code-people/articles/frontend-is-not-your-enemy.md

 Well guess what, you have it all now with TypeScript.
 You can even customize the guidelines which the team will agree upon, and engineers will be notified if they for example define a method without a return type.

-You are probably thinking: _"Ok well const is ES6, my browser will tell me i cannot reassign it"_.
+You are probably thinking: _"Ok well keyword const exists in ES6, my browser will tell me I cannot reassign it, I don't need TypeScript"_.
 That is correct, but now, you will be notified at compile-time, meaning your app won't build until you fix the issue.
 Thus, we have strongly typed JavaScript app.

-It has all the OO principles that Java has (and more), such as interfaces, abstract classes, enums, etc...
+It has all the OO principles that Java has (and much more), such as interfaces, abstract classes, enums, etc...

 ## Build Tools

 Yes, there's a proper build in frontend.
 For a while now.
 And hear this, one can even import .css in .js files now!
 I know, what kind of monster would do such a thing.
 Well...

-**Node** basically opened the door to a whole new universe of magic we can do in front-end development.
-And do so easily.

-It started with simple task-runners (Grunt and Gulp) that can help you organize your code, clean-up, uglify/minify it, and much more..
+**Node** basically opened the door to a whole new universe of wizardry we can do in front-end development.
+Node is a popular JavaScript runtime built with V8 engine (same as Chrome).
+With Node, you can easily build scripts or web apis that execute on any OS environment.
+It started with simple task-runner packages (Grunt and Gulp) that can help you organize your code, clean-up, uglify/minify it, and much more.
+Many big players use it, such as Uber, Netflix, PayPal, etc...

-Now we have **Webpack**, and just recently, version 4 was released.
-By the time you are reading this, it is probable that v5.0 is out.
+Now we have **Webpack**, the most popular bundling and building tool on frontend.
+Using various loaders, you can easily import modules and do all kinds of transformations on your code, from development to deployment phase.

 Regardless of the tools you prefer, it is suggested to, when deciding on the tool, do thorough analysis, and choose the one which is battle tested, has a great community support, is feature-rich, and for complex project - is performant.

 ## Frameworks and Libraries

-What kind of IT article would this be if word framework wouldn't be mentioned.
+What kind of IT article would this be if word framework wouldn't find its way through the lines.
 However, I will try to be unbiased and rather talk about them in general.

 Should you use them?
 Yes!
 They help a lot with development and keeping your architecture clean.
 It also helps with introducing new team members as they are familiar with it.
 Most of mature ones provide similar solutions and follow kind of alike patterns: